How to Build a Team for Your Startup Company

 Know What Makes a Successful Startup Team

 A few things to look for when building a startup team are candidates with startup and industry experience as well as product knowledge.
-But the reality is, even if your entire startup team possesses these qualities, it may not be a recipe for success.
+But the reality is, even hiring the most qualified candidates doesn't guarantee success.
 The way your team works together will greatly impact your startup’s daily operations and, ultimately, its success.